MarktW86/azure-psdocs-processing/azuresmps/4.0.0/Azure.Storage/Set-AzureStorageTableStoredAccessPolicy.md

 ```

 ### -Permission
-Specifies permissions in the stored access policy to access the storage table.
+Specifies the level of public access to this storage table.

 ```yaml
 Type: String